 1. To create a hyperlink, click on the Link icon in the Navigation menu, select the shape, and place it on the sheet.

 2. Select the file to link to, and click "Select" to finish linking.

 3. The side panel will open with all the hyperlink information.
 Notice the hyperlink label.
 It's auto-populated, but you can edit or delete it anytime.

-	4. To view a linked document , click "View Sheet/RFI/Attachment".
+4. To view a linked document , click "View Sheet/RFI/Document".

-	- For attachments, the system will search for a program in which to open a PDF and, if necessary, provide you with the option to select from those available.
+- For documents, the system will search for a program in which to open a PDF and, if necessary, provide you with the option to select from those available.

 - Select one and click open/ok.

-	Note: You do NOT have to be connected to the internet to access linked attachments.
+Note: You do NOT have to be connected to the internet to access linked documents.

 - Because Windows doesn’t currently have a PlanGrid RFI details tool, when you select to jump to the RFI, the system will take you to the PlanGrid website.
 However, you can see an overview of your RFIs in the RFI tab.

 - The link will take you first to the log-in screen on PlanGrid.com.
 Once you log in, you will be taken directly to the RFI page.